cyrildever/peeel/README.md

 ![GitHub issues](https://img.shields.io/github/issues/cyrildever/peeel)
 ![NPM](https://img.shields.io/npm/l/peeel)

-This is a TypeScript library for building a simple data footprint as a hash.
+This is a TypeScript library for building a simple contact data footprint as a hash.
 It's working in both the browser and a NodeJS environment.

 ### Motivation

-For anyone who needs to have consistent ways to compare data.
+For anyone who needs to have consistent ways to compare identity data.

 ### Description